BoomBox (American band): Style, equipment

 As of 2008, the band used two drum machines when mixing live, which Randolph would use to blend tracks together much as a DJ uses vinyl turntables.
-According to Randolph, "I'm kind of weaving the song in to a kind of fabric.
+According to Randolph, "I'm kind of weaving the song into a kind of fabric.
 We're not locked in the way a DJ would be.
 We're not locked into song structure, a song arrangement or tempo and anything like that.
 We're pretty free to explore live."
 As of 2011, when mixing live Randolph uses Ableton Live or Logic Pro.
 On top of that, Godchaux adds live instrumentation with guitar and vocals, often improvising.